Uniform convergence to the Airy line ensemble: Introduction

-\end{enumerate} \end{theorem} The arctic curve can be expressed in terms of the probability $p$ of the Bernoulli walks taking an up step and the probability $q = 1 - p$ of taking a flat step.
+\end{enumerate} \end{theorem} Theorem \ref{T:main-walk} is proved in Section \ref{ss:Bernoulli}.
+The arctic curve can be expressed in terms of the probability $p$ of the Bernoulli walks taking an up step and the probability $q = 1 - p$ of taking a flat step.
 We then get the following expression for the arctic curve:

 After a linear transformation of the graphs, the Bernoulli walks map to geometric walks.
 Thus Theorem \ref{T:main-walk} can be used to prove Theorem \ref{T:main-lpp}.
-By equivalence to the classical last passage models discussed above, we also get a version of Theorem \ref{T:main-walk} for other nonintersecting random walk ensembles. \begin{corollary} The convergence in Theorem \ref{T:main-walk} also holds for nonintersecting geometric, exponential, and Poisson walks, as well as for nonintersecting Brownian motions. \end{corollary} The nonintersecting Bernoulli random walks appear in the Sepp\"al\"ainen-Johansson last passage model, and our results thus apply in this case, see Corollary \ref{C:seppalainen}.
+By equivalence to the classical last passage models discussed above, we also get a version of Theorem \ref{T:main-walk} for other nonintersecting random walk ensembles.
+The following `meta-corollary' is intentionally vague -- we refer the reader to Section \ref{S:Corollaries} for precise statements. \begin{corollary} The convergence in Theorem \ref{T:main-walk} also holds for nonintersecting geometric, exponential, and Poisson walks, as well as for nonintersecting Brownian motions. \end{corollary} The nonintersecting Bernoulli random walks appear in the Sepp\"al\"ainen-Johansson last passage model, and our results thus apply in this case, see Corollary \ref{C:seppalainen}.

 The starting point for the proof of Theorem \ref{T:main-walk} is a determinantal formula for nonintersecting Bernoulli walks with a kernel given in terms of contour integrals, see \eqref{E:rw-kern} and \eqref{E:rw-kern-2}.
 Formulas for this process essentially first appeared in \cite{johansson2005arctic} (see also \cite{johansson2001discrete}), but the precise one we apply comes from \cite{borodin2013markov}.
 We establish convergence of the finite dimensional distributions to those of the Airy line ensemble by taking a limit of this formula.
 This has been done in many related contexts.
 Convergence of such formulas is usually handled by a steepest analysis around a double critical point.